vaultec81/docs/docs/index.md

 Use our free API and CLI, in any language.
 No complicated setups.

+## Example use cases

+* Setup and route your companies email addresses based on a yaml file.
+See `mailscript sync:export --path my-email-infra.yml` for how to setup `email infrastructure as code`.
+* Redirect engineering emails based on a rota over the holidays.
+Mailscript `workflows` allow your team to edit the flow of emails in your company in one place.
+* Integrate that weekly csv reporting email - you know the one, it comes in every week on an email as an attached csv file - it needs to be downloaded, parsed through a cleanup script and uploaded in the company reporting database.
+Use `mailscript daemon` to automate the task away.
+* Auto-provision a new employees email address based off the Github event “Added to Team”, take a look at our `Github actions` integration.
+* Setup the “New Features” weekly email for your app.
+Sync the app's user list to a Mailscript mailing list with our `api`, then setup a `workflow` for the sales team to push the latest features out to the list.

 ## Technologies

 Learn about the different technologies that make-up Mailscript: